Summer Evening, Last Train, Walk Home

 Here's a snippet of a clue: if I remember correctly, this train would have left its city of origin - the country's second largest conurbation - in the early afternoon, I'd guess about 3.5 hours earlier, but chances are not many of those walking home would have travelled all the way.

-Update: First to have a go at where this might be was Alex, who was the only non train buff to make the effort.
+Update: First to have a go at where this might be was Alex, who was the only non-train buff to make the effort.
 (Well, Alex likes trains, but only counts trains as such if they have a restaurant car in the middle with proper crockery and silver cutlery.)
 He thought it might be Greece, arguing that “the country certainly 'once led the world in some respects’ albeit 2000 years ago.”
 He knew, too, that “it was really backward in the 70s and had suffered a terrible 20th century history of conflict.
-It has many such valleys (like the one pictured), boasting white-walled buildings with red tiled grooves.”
+It has many such valleys (like the one pictured), boasting white-walled buildings with red tiled roofs.”
 Not a bad effort, and certainly on the right latitude, I think, but a bit out on the verticals, Alex.
 Bart then took a swipe: “Portugal, presume up the end of the Douro line maybe between Pochinho and [the Spanish border station of] Barca da Alva,” he reckoned.

 He was swiftly followed by Hubert: “Portuguese Henschel [built locomotive], Linha do Douro, Pocinho station?”
 Well, that's got a darn sight closer.
 It is indeed the Douro Valley line in northern Portugal, but my memory of the far eastern section, especially east of Pocinho, is of acres of sunbaked rocks rather than the relatively lush tree-lined area pictured here.
 Then Owen had a bash – as he should, because he lives in Portugal, albeit further south, in Lisbon.
 “I've never been along there, but presumably on the Douro line.
 Eastbound, late afternoon, summer if you had just eaten a fig off the tree,” he writes, pouncing on my generous clue like a leopard on a wounded ourebi.
 He then looked up the service in his 1971 timetable – the mark of a hard-core buff - and focused on Régua, which was the main town, roughly half way along the route, a bit less than 70 km – 43 miles – from (O)Porto.
 “It gives Régua at about 3 hours from Porto, but I don't think it is there.
 In 1971, train 6013 left São Bento at 14h25, Régua 17h15 to 17h35, Barca d'Alva 20h55.
 Think I'll have to traverse the line with Google tomorrow to look for a likely station.
 How did you get the height to take the pic?” he wrote.
-This is surely still valid for 1973, when I think I took the photo in July, in the month or so we had off after finals.
-As you can see, CP (Portuguese Railways) trains rather took their time back then – that's an average speed of 15 mph for Porto to Régua (Actually, it's not that much better today.
+This timetable is surely still valid for 1973, when I think I took the photo in July, in the month or so we had off after finals.
+As you can see, CP (Portuguese Railways) trains rather took their time back then – that's an average speed of 15 mph (!) for Porto to Régua (Actually, it's not that much better today.
 Ok, the fastest trains now knock about an hour off those timings, but that still only 25 mph – not exactly the heights of high-speed travel.)
 Anyway, Owen, true to his word, googled away and came up with: “Covelinhas?
 Second station after Régua: the table puts 6013 there at 17h50.
 What length lens were you using?
 There is some higher ground on the N side of the road a bit E of the station and the line is pointing more or less NE there, explaining the lighting on the loco.”

 Hmmm.
 Now what about the driver's name, and how much did he earn per week back then, without overtime, Owen? :)